kaaveland/bunnysync/docs/src/introduction.md

 This downloads the latest release for your platform from the [releases](https://github.com/kaaveland/thumper/releases) page, which you can also do manually.

+There's a docker image available at [ghcr](https://ghcr.io/kaaveland/thumper).

 It is also possible to install `thumper` with `cargo install thumper`.

-The project is available under the MIT License and the repository is at [GitHub](https://github.com/kaaveland/thumper).
+The code is available under the MIT License and the repository is at [GitHub](https://github.com/kaaveland/thumper).

 ## Usage